solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 In this step, we will configure the `metro` configuration, so it will load files with the `cjs` extension.

-Open the file `metro.config.js` in the root of your project and replace the content with the snippet below:
+Open the file `metro.config.js` in the root of your project และ replace the content with the snippet below:

 ```javascript
 const {getDefaultConfig} = require('metro-config');